h-cel/hamster/README.md

 - Everything is coded for a **backward** analysis (Where does the heat come from?
 What is the source region of precipitation?).
 Adjustments for a forward analysis can be easily made, but require code changes.
 - Everything is more or less hard-coded for (global) FLEXPART–ERA-Interim simulations with a 6-hourly time step and a maximum of ~2 million parcels.
 Any changes in resolution or input data require code adjustments!
 - The bias correction is currently implemented for the driving ERA-Interim data only (again, using a hard-coded structure of that data).
 This data can, however, be easily substituted with other data sets, but it requires changes in the code.
-- 'flex2traj' is the python replacement for *particle-o-matic*. 'flex2traj' is currently under development and is not yet optimized, but already functional.
-You can still use outputs from particle-o-matic using `--iformat dat.gz` (in fact, this is the default), or use output from flex2traj (produced with `--steps 0`) using `--iformat h5`.
-Once fully integrated, `ipath_ATR` should be set identical to `opath_f2t`.
-Note that regardless of the sink region size, 'flex2traj' reads in and temporarily stores data from all parcels during the backward analysis time period; in case of 15-day trajectories and 9 variables of interest, this translates to a numpy array with a size of ~ 7.2 GB (62 x 2e6 x 9 x 64 bit).
+- Note that regardless of the sink region size, 'flex2traj' reads in and temporarily stores data from all parcels during the backward analysis time period; in case of 15-day trajectories and 9 variables of interest, this translates to a numpy array with a size of ~ 7.2 GB (62 x 2e6 x 9 x 64 bit).
 For a small sink region with ~13'000 parcels (trajectory array: 62 x 13'000 x 9 x 64 bit ~ 0.5 GB), a total of 10 GB RAM is recommended to safely run flex2traj with a trajectory length of 15 days.
-There is a low-memory option available (`--lowmem`), for which the large data array is written as a temporary .dat file to the disk in the current working directory, but runtimes are considerably slower.
-- In paths.txt, we are using lists for `ibase_DGN` and `ibase_ATR` - if these contain more than one entry, a loop over those filenames is performed. `ibase_f2t` only contains one string as we assume that you're only filtering for *one* region with flex2traj though (once particle-o-matic is replaced, we may adjust all this... `ibase_f2t` is then identical to `ibase_ATR` etc.)
+- In paths.txt, we are using lists for `ibase_DGN` and `ibase_ATR` - if these contain more than one entry, a loop over those filenames is performed. `ibase_f2t` only contains one string as we assume that you're only filtering for *one* region with flex2traj though.
-- Directories are currently assumed to have an annual structure (e.g., ipath_ATR + "/2002")
+- flex2traj-related directories are currently assumed to have an annual structure (e.g., ipath_ATR + "/2002")
 - The 'minimum' time scale for steps 1-2-3 is daily, which we assumed to be a reasonable limit for the FLEXPART–ERA-Interim simulations with 6-hourly time steps.
 This could be adjusted and tested though...
 - An additional file `*_warning.txt` is written, if a monthly bias-correction was required and daily data cannot be trusted (this is the case if, e.g., the reference data set contains precipitation for a specific day, but precipitation was not detected using FLEXPART and the selected detection criteria; and hence no trajectories were evaluated and no attribution for that specific day was performed, but the contribution of other precipitation days was upscaled to match the monthly precipitation amount).
-- If you use particle-o-matic output instead of flex2traj to construct trajectories for 02_attribution, make sure you dump **only** the following 6 variables (in addition to the default: parcel id, longitude, latitude): `ztra1`, `topo`, `qvi`, `rhoi`, `hmixi`, `tti` - this needs to be considered as the order, in which hamster reads in variables, is fixed.

 ## Epilogue
 Keep in mind that...